App Mockup

 Errors from Marketing Staffs

-And when a marketing staff member got an order wrong, it was the supplier's relationship, not just the staff member's mistake and that took the hit.
+When a marketing staff got an order wrong, it was the supplier's relationship, not just the staff's mistake and that took the hit.

 Manual Order Taking